Migrate consumer Google Workspace (formerly G Suite) mailboxes to Microsoft 365 or Office 365

 Click New to create the migration endpoint.

-You use a migration batch to migrate groups of Gmail mailboxes to Office 365 at the same time.
-The batch consists of the Gmail mailboxes that you listed in the migration file in the previous Step 4: Connect Office 365 to Gmail.
+You use a migration batch to migrate groups of Gmail mailboxes to Microsoft 365 or Office 365 at the same time.
+The batch consists of the Gmail mailboxes that you listed in the migration file in the previous Step 4: Connect Microsoft 365 or Office 365 to Gmail.

 It's a good idea to create a test migration batch with a small number of mailboxes to first test the process. > Use migration files with the same number of rows, and run the batches at similar times during the day.
 Then compare the total running time for each test batch.
 This helps you estimate how long it could take to migrate all your mailboxes, how large each migration batch should be, and how many simultaneous connections to the source email system you should use to balance migration speed and internet bandwidth.

-In the Office 365 admin center, navigate to Admin centers > Exchange.
+In the Microsoft 365 admin center, navigate to Admin centers > Exchange.

 In the Exchange admin center, go to Recipients > Migration.

 On the Select the users page, click Browse to specify the migration file you created.
 After you select your migration file, Microsoft 365 or Office 365 checks it to make sure: